-Of course, we can unclog your clogged toilet or repair anything that needs to be fixed with your current toilet.
-Many times it can make more sense to upgrade to a newer and more efficient toilet than to simply keep paying for repairs on an older one, but our plumbing technicians aim to give you all the options on how to solve any plumbing problem concerning your toilet fixtures.
+Of course, we can unclog your toilet and repair anything that needs to be fixed with your current toilet.
+Many times it makes more sense to upgrade to a newer and more efficient toilet than to simply keep paying for repairs on an older one, but our plumbing technicians will give you all the options on how to repair/replace any plumbing problem concerning your toilet fixtures.

 Tubs and Showers+